luizcarloscf/autonomous-robots/turtlesim_controller/README.md

 $$ \begin{pmatrix}p \\\ \alpha \end{pmatrix} = \begin{pmatrix} \sqrt{\tilde{x}^2 + \tilde{y}^2} \\\ \arctan(\frac{\tilde{y}}{\tilde{x}}) - \Psi \end{pmatrix} $$

-Where $p$ is the Euclidean distance to the desired point, $\Psi$ is the robot orientation and $\alpha$ is the angle between the robot's current orientation and the vector $p$.
+Where $p$ is the euclidean distance to the desired point, $\Psi$ is the robot orientation and $\alpha$ is the angle between the robot's current orientation and the vector $p$.
 Then, we implement a simple control law to see if we can control the robot:

 $$ \begin{pmatrix}v \\\ \omega \end{pmatrix} = \begin{pmatrix} k_{v}\tanh(p) \\\ k_{\omega}\alpha \end{pmatrix} $$

 Where $k_{v}$ is a positive constant that represents the maximum linear speed and $k_{\omega}$ is a positive constant that represents the maximum angular speed.
-So, we developed an [action server](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html) following these mathematical formulations.
+So, we developed an [action server] following these mathematical formulations.
 The task of moving the turtle until reaching a final goal is a long running task and actions are the proper way of handling such situations in ROS.
 You can view the source code of the action server at [turtlesim_controller/controller.py](turtlesim_controller/controller.py).
 We also provide an action client at [turtlesim_controller/controller_client.py](turtlesim_controller/controller_client.py).

 Note that to send the robot to a goal position, receive feedback and the final result, it is necessary to implement an interface for the action server.
 Check the [turtlesim_interfaces](../turtlesim_interfaces/) package for more details.